peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 4.3 Client subscriptions with qos == 1

-Where the client is subscribed to a topic with qos == 1 and a publication with qos == 1 occurs the broker will re-publish until an acknowledgement is received.
+Where the client is subscribed to a topic with qos == 1 and a publication with qos == 1 occurs the broker will re-publish until an acknowledgment is received.
 If the broker deems that connectivity has failed it waits for the client to reconnect.
 If the client was configured with `clean` set `True`, qos == 1 messages published during the outage will be lost.
 Otherwise they will